multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ```

 We've also added `TypeAbi`, since this is required for ABI generation.
 ABIs are used by dApps and such to decode custom SC types, but this is out of scope of this tutorial.

+Additionally, we've added `PartialEq` and `Debug` derives, for easier use within tests.
+This will not affect performance in any way, as the code for these is only used during testing/debugging. `PartialEq` allows us to use `==` for comparing instances, while `Debug` will pretty-print the struct, field by field, in case of errors.

 If you want to learn more about how such a struct is encoded, and the difference between top and nested encoding/decoding, you can read more here: https://docs.elrond.com/developers/developer-reference/elrond-serialization-format/